jeremyfix/config/vim3/README.md

 ## Navigate through the windows, buffers

 - ',o' : lists all the buffers (using [bufexplorer](https://github.com/jlanzarotta/bufexplorer) )
-- C-n, C-p : to move to the next or previous buffer in normal mode
+- C-n : to move to the next buffer in normal mode
 - C-j, C-k, C-l, C-h : move to the windows on the left, right, top, bottom
+- C-p : opens [ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim) for fuzzy search (there you can fuzzy search in files, buffers, mru, ..); press c-f to cycle; In ctrlp, press '?'

 ## Help